tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

         config.scan()
         return config.make_wsgi_app()

-* The first argument to ``add_static_view`` is a name that will need to appear in the path of URLs requesting assets.
+* The first argument we have provided to ``add_static_view`` is a name that must appear in the path of URLs requesting assets.
 * The second argument is a *path* that is relative to the package being configured.
   Assets referenced by the *name* in a URL will be searched for in the location defined by the *path*.
 * Additional keyword arguments control other aspects of how the view works.

 Once you have a static view configured, you can use assets in that location in templates.
-The *request* object in Pyramid provides a ``static_path`` method that will render an appropriate asset path for us.
+The *request* object in Pyramid also provides a ``static_path`` method that will render an appropriate asset path for us.

 Add the following to your ``layout.jinja2`` template: